Vectron2/Directed-graphs-knowledge-database/README.md

 The photos are located in the images folder, and in order to run the program you have to extract all the images in same folder as the program
 You need to install the libraries pyautogui and pillow in order to test this project on your pc, using this command (after you have already instaled pip):

+!IMPORTANT!: download the imagini.zip document and unzip it.
+Then download the final code and run it from the same folder.

 To install pip run (in cmd):

 py get-pip.py